tlemane/kmviz/docs/docs/deploy/compose.md

 ## 2. The `metadata-service`

 The `metadata-service` is a docker container that runs a `mysql` server.
-In this example, we assume that a database `mydb` containing a `mytable` table is already hosted by the server.
+In this example, the we assume a database `mydb` containing a `mytable` table.
+The db is created by `init.sql` instructions on the first container run.

 ```yaml title="metadata-service"
 services: